Twonki/Hopinosis/README.md

 ### Documentation
 I am currently working on a proper build with cabal.
-That is not so easy :sad:
+That is not so easy :grimacing:

 Until then, you can go to the Src directory and run.